 The Mint produces an array of military-themed decorations that are used by the Department of National Defense including the Sacrifice Medal and the Canadian Forces Decoration and Clasp and the General Campaign Star, the International Security Assistance Force (ISAF) and Bars as well as the General Service Medal, the Special Service Medal, the Operational Service Medal, the Memorial Cross, and the Canadian Victoria Cross.

 The Mint also makes military ornaments that are used by Veterans Affairs Canada, as also long-service awards from the RCMP and awards for artistic achievement to the Governor-General of Canada.

 The mint also created the medals awarded to athletes at the Montreal 1976 Olympic Games, as well as the medals of the Montreal 1976 Olympic Games and the Vancouver 2010 Olympic and Paralympic Winter Games.
 The mint made six15 Olympic as well as 399 Paralympic medals at their headquarters in Ottawa for the 2010 Winter Games.

-The Mint also runs refineries for silver and gold which offer Canadian and international customers an integrated solution for processing silver and gold as well as a source for low-cost precious metals to its numismatic and bullion businesses.
+The Mint also runs refineries for silver and gold which offer Canadian and international customers an integrated solution for processing royal canadian mint silver bars and royal canadian mint gold bar as well as a source for low-cost precious metals to its numismatic and bullion businesses.

-Through the years over the years, over the years, Royal Canadian Mint has accumulated an extensive silver and gold catalogue of products.
+Through the years over the years, Royal Canadian Mint has accumulated an extensive silver and gold catalogue of products.
 The primary source of revenue is the bullion coin program.
 It accounted for 76% of Mint’s total income in 2016.